Multi-Geo Capabilities in Exchange Online

 India (currently only available to customers with billing addresses in India)

 Before you can start using Multi-Geo capabilities in Exchange Online, Microsoft needs to configure your Exchange Online tenant for Multi-Geo support.
-This one-time configuration process is triggered when you order Multi-Geo licenses and should typically take less than 30 days to complete.
+This one-time configuration process is triggered after you order Multi-Geo and the licenses show up in our tenant.
+This one-time configuration process should typically take less than 30 days to complete.

 You'll receive notifications in the Office 365 message center when your configuration has completed.
-Configuration is automatically triggered when you buy Multi-Geo licenses.
+Configuration is automatically triggered once your Multi-Geo licenses show up in your tenant.

 Mailbox placement and moves